Australian Cosplay Model Kayla Erin Stuns Fans In Sexy Aquawoman Look

 “Hmm I agree.
 It is hard to clean it up if it is all around your body,” a third fan added.

-“Aquawoman just stranded,” added a fourth fan.
+“Aquawoman just stranded,” added a fourth person.

 Erin recently shared another post of herself in a racy costume.
 As previously reported by The Inquisitr, she posted a snapshot of herself rocking a racy Princess Peach ensemble as she struck a sexy pose.
-Erin sported a hot pink bodysuit inspired by the dress worn by the popular character in the Nintendo’s Mario franchise.
+The cosplayer sported a hot pink bodysuit inspired by the dress worn by the popular character in Nintendo’s Mario franchise.
 The dress included short sleeves and darker trims throughout.
-On the front, a large bow was in place of Peach’s traditional blue gem.
+On the front, a large bow substituted for Peach’s traditional blue gem.